-- -On February 3, 2022, Contact Financial Holding Company acquired 43% of Wasla Browser Company (Cayman Island) and its subsidiaries, which operate in websites and electronic applications management.
-This acquisition contract includes the following: - 1- An amount of (USD 2,927,000) will be paid on the date of concluding the contract, representing the first tranche of the subscription. - 2- The second payment amounting to (USD 3,000,000) is paid on October 27, 2022, - 3- The third payment amounting to (USD 3,000,000) shall fall due on July 31, 2025, or on the date wherein the cash, after the second payment, at Bravo (Wasla Browser) falls below USD 600,000, whichever is earlier. - -The share capital participation percentages, the formation of the board of directors, the methods and timing of payment are based on the detailed clauses of the shareholders 'agreement pertaining to the acquisition.
+- On February 3, 2022, Contact Financial Holding Company acquired 29% of Wasla Browser Company (Cayman Island) and its subsidiaries, which operate in websites and electronic applications management.
+This acquisition contract includes the following: - 1- An amount of (USD 2,927,000) will be paid on the date of concluding the contract, representing the first tranche of the subscription. - 2- The second payment amounting to (USD 3,000,000) is paid on October 27, 2022, which increased to company share in Bravo to be 43%. - 3- The third payment amounting to (USD 3,000,000) shall fall due on July 31, 2025, or on the date wherein the cash, after the second payment, at Bravo falls below USD 600,000, whichever is earlier.

+The share capital participation percentages, the formation of the board of directors, the methods and timing of payment are based on the detailed clauses of the shareholders' agreement pertaining to the acquisition.
+And it was paid in January 2024.